zipizap/vendingMaxine/README.md

                 [x] integer
                 [x] number
                 [x] boolean
+              [x] review and add json-editor features
+              [x] title/headerTemplate
+                [x] note where/how they are used
+                [x] rethink yaml->json conversion
-              [ ] review and add json-editor features [ ] Schema.yaml: enhancements to simpler and powerfull yaml structure to express presentation-fiels and data-fields, and how they convert to Schema.json
+            [x] Schema.yaml: enhancements to simpler and powerfull yaml structure to express presentation-fiels and data-fields, and how they convert to Schema.json
-            [ ] go: implement Schema.yaml enhancements and convertion to Schema.json
-            [ ] "feel the speed" - verify its usefull ;)
+            [x] go: implement Schema.yaml enhancements and convertion to Schema.json [ ] "feel the speed" - verify its usefull ;)
+              [ ] Schema.yaml: rewrite with new yaml structure
+              [ ] conversion to Schema.json ok?
+              [ ] webpage shows Schema.yaml correctly?

         [ ] markdown descriptions: webpage js should render markdown->html in all descriptions of the schema, before using the schema in the jseditor